luksamuk/game-sketch/README.md

 * For now, the system is set to create a window with an exact 960x540 size.
 * In my system, the GPU forces the application to use a 60FPS framerate, but the application itself doesn't have that cap; you may want to interpolate your logic using the `delta-time` parameter of your `update` function.
-* The sketches still don't perform a blending test, so it doesn't yet blend colors with an alpha component properly.
-Will be solved very soon, as this is an easy fix.
 * There may also be undiscovered bugs, so file up an issue if needed.

 ## Documentation